Best mono amplifiers for 2020

 Extras: The digital processing for each channel includes signal routing and mixing, 10-band parametric EQ, time-alignment, and very precise output level control.
 You make all your settings and adjustments from your compatible device running JL Audio's TüN™ software.
 JL Audio designed this amp to work in a networked system, so there are a few accessories you may want to get along with it that facilitate wired and wireless remote control.

-With the right sub amp, every ride becomes a dance party
+With the right subwoofer amp, every ride becomes a dance party

 There are a few important things to keep in mind while shopping for a subwoofer amp.
 Namely, the mix of power and impedance.